vattay/btcgpu-docker/README.md

 # btcgpu-build
 WIP: Testnet is not up yet, you can only run local "regtests"

-Docker build container for bitcoin gold, aka BTCGPU, aka BGold...
-It's pretty tricky to get all your ducks in a row building bitcoin core, let alone, bgold, a new fork with lots of moving parts.

-Use this image to bring up the latest (currently manually checked out as a submodule) bgold, prebuilt and ready to run.

-I hope this gets new volunteers up to speed quicker.
-The Dockerfile captures some of the "oral tradition" of building bitcoin.

 ## How to use
-First of all, check the Dockerfile to see exactly what imports and process is used.
+### Turbo Mode

-Get the image first.
+Pull the slim image

+    docker pull oxide/btcgpu-docker:master-regtest

+Run the bitcon gold node in a detached container in the background.

+    ./run.sh

+You can then play with this node on bash with something like:

+    docker exec -it <container_id> /bin/bash -l
+    bitcoin-cli -regtest generate 101
+    bitcoin-cli -regtest getbalance

+### Dev and Test Mode
+You can get the huge full build environment if you want to compile, test, or debug.

-    docker pull oxide/btcgpu-docker
+    docker pull oxide/btcgpu-docker:master-regtest-dev

-Next, you can just jump right into bash with a ready built bgold for running tests or examining deps by:

-    ./exec.sh

-If you want to change the Dockerfile, you will have to run:
+Then you could do something like run tests.
+This will drop you into bash in the container, in the bitcoin gold source directory.

+    ./run-dev.sh
+    make check

+### Building
+Note that this can rebuild all the dependencies from source, which can take quite some time...

+To build the development image with all the build and test dependencies

+    ./build-dev.sh

+To build the slim run image

     ./build.sh

-Note that this can rebuild all the dependencies from source, which can take quite some time...